gunthercox/ChatterBot/docs/examples.rst

 Django and Flask
 ================

-1. Django: A number of :ref:`example views are documented <ChatterBot Django Views>`, as well as full example Django app.
+1. Django: A number of :ref:`example views are documented <Example API Views>`, as well as full example Django app.
 2. Flask: There is a separately maintained example `Flask project using ChatterBot <https://github.com/chamkank/flask-chatterbot>`_.

 .. _install MongoDB: https://docs.mongodb.com/manual/installation/